RainerRoss/Chatserver/Readme.md

 $ mkdir -p /home/node/js   (for the chatclient.js)
 ```

-##Setup the index.htm script to the ip address of your IBM i
+##Setup the index.htm script to the IP address of your IBM i

 ```
 line 6  <link rel="stylesheet" href="http://yourip:8020/css/chatstyle.css" />